karamsa/GreatSQL/README.md

 ## Content and format

-Inside the data folder you will find the files in `json` format.
+Inside the `data` folder you will find the files in `json` format.

 ### Sample

-These files are contained in the `*.json` files.
+The pairs are included in `*.json` files.
 A line looks like the following:

 ```json
 {